kallaway/100-days-of-code/r2-html-log.md

 **R2D11, October 16th, 2019**
 Done with Unit 13 and now started Unit 14, an introduction to Object in JavaScript, really excited by this and then it's on to DOM manipulation.

+**R2D12, October 22nd, 2019**
+Got through Unit 14 of the Web Developer Bootcamp on Udemy.
+Object manipulation in JavaScript is a little bit different than what I'm familiar with.
+Now on to Unit 15 where I'll learn about DOM manipulation.